Macroeconomics 101

 Real-World Example: Supply and Demand Shocks

-Macroeconomics analyzes shocks that disrupt the equilibrium. **Demand Shock:** During the COVID-19 lockdowns, demand for services (travel, dining) collapsed.
-This caused a massive recession (GDP fell). **Supply Shock:** Later, supply chain disruptions meant factories couldn't produce enough goods. **Result:** When demand returned (thanks to stimulus) but supply was stuck, prices skyrocketed (Inflation).
-This sequence of events illustrates the core Macro 101 interaction between Aggregate Supply and Aggregate Demand.
+Macroeconomics analyzes the sudden "shocks" that disrupt economic equilibrium and lead to market volatility.
+Demand Shock: During the COVID-19 lockdowns, demand for services like travel and dining collapsed almost overnight.
+This caused a massive, sudden recession as GDP plummeted and unemployment spiked.
+Supply Shock: As the economy reopened, supply chain disruptions and labor shortages meant that factories and shippers couldn't produce enough goods to meet returning demand.
+Result: When massive government demand stimulus met a "stuck" supply chain, prices skyrocketed globally, leading to the highest inflation rates seen in decades.
+This sequence of events illustrates the core Macro 101 interaction between Aggregate Supply and Aggregate Demand in a highly dynamic and globalized world.

 Key Terminology